Eastern Georgian Bay Initiative Inaugural Conference

 Conference Overview

 Ganawenim Meshkiki funds projects that assist in the recovery of species at risk in eastern Georgian Bay and across Ontario.
-2022 marks the five year anniversary of Eastern Georgian Bay Initiative funding.
+2022 marked the five year anniversary of Eastern Georgian Bay Initiative funding.

-We are hosting our inaugural conference to bring together past and current GMI funded recipients, Indigenous communities, conservation organizations and practitioners, agency staff and other interested people to review our successes and challenges to date and identify priorities for future funding.
+We hosted our inaugural conference to bring together past and current GMI funded recipients, Indigenous communities, conservation organizations and practitioners, agency staff and other interested people to review our successes and challenges to date and identify priorities for future funding.

 Conference Agenda